 The LCLD's leadership academy is a non-partisan educational leadership training program aimed at providing promising individuals with a set of knowledge, skills, experiences, and networks necessary to assume and succeed in positions of impact.

-Academy fellows will engage in quarterly trainings and have opportunities to network with leaders in sectors such as municipal, state, and federal government, business, education, media, politics, and many others.
-As a cohort, participants will partake in a community initiative focused on community improvement and development.
-Students will also have access to current research and policy ideas via the LatinoCLD-Southern Methodist University Tower Center Policy Institute.
+Academy fellows will engage in quarterly trainings and have opportunities to learn from federal, state, municipal, and local leaders, as well as experts from the business, philanthropic, media, and community sectors.
+As a cohort, participants will partake in a community-focused initiative to address a current issue impacting the Latino community.
+Fellows will also have access to current research and policy ideas via the LCLD-Southern Methodist University Tower Center Policy Institute partnership.

 Sign up for updates on the Leadership Academy.